-Paul has written seven books to date:
+Paul has written eight books to date:

 - My Days with Emma: A Soulful Path to Elderhood (January 2023).
 The latest work from Paul Dunion offers readers a gripping invitation to view aging as something beyond a succession of birthday celebrations.
 The text unfolds with a combination of exposition and dialogue between the author, who himself is a therapist and his psychotherapist and mentor, Emma.
 Readers are offered an unprecedented look at a therapist’s quest to bring depth and meaning to his own aging.